axibase/atsd/rule-engine/notifications/aws-sns.md

 ## Configure AWS SNS Notification

-* Open **Alerts > Web Notifications** page.
+* Open **Alerts > Outgoing Webhooks** page.
 * Click **Create** and select the `AWS-SNS` type.
 * Fill out the `Name`, `Region`, `Access Key Id`, and `Secret Access Key` fields.
 * Enter the `Topic ARN`.
 The topic address is marked as an editable field so it can be later customized in the rule editor.
-This configuration allows publishing messages to different topics using the same web notification.
+This configuration allows publishing messages to different topics using the same webhook.

   ![](./images/aws_sns_config.png)